Are you tired of feeling stuck and spinning your wheels, but not getting anywhere?

 - Marriage conflict

 My Approach in Marriage/Couples Counseling:

-First, I meet with the couple together to begin the assessment and goal setting process.
-Then, I meet with each partner individually.
-After the initial 3 sessions, you can continue with individual sessions, couples sessions, or both.
+First, I meet with each partner individually to begin the assessment and goal setting process.
+Then, I meet with the couple together after 1-2 individual sessions each.
+After the initial 3-5 sessions, you can continue with individual sessions, couples sessions, or both.

 Couples counseling works best when each partner works on their part in the co-created problems.
 However, your partner doesn’t need to attend counseling in order for you to work on your part.
 Most of the work on self happens between sessions.

 My Approach in Working with Families with Children/Teens:

 Family dynamics and patterns are complex, so parents find it useful to consult someone with specialized training in family systems.
 In doing so, parents can better understand their role as a family leader when a child is struggling.